 After the Catheter is Placed

 Take your temperature at the same time each day and write it down.
-Call your health care provider if you develop a fever.
+Call your provider if you develop a fever.

 Your nurse will teach you how to take care of your catheter in order to keep it working correctly and to help protect yourself from infection.
 This includes flushing the catheter, changing the dressing, and giving yourself medicines.